Sedation Dentistry in Gainesville

 IV sedation – This is typically the strongest form of sedation used in dental appointments.
 The medication is given to you through an IV line, allowing it to enter your bloodstream immediately.
 Most recipients of this tend to fall asleep and are still quite woozy once they wake so be sure to have someone to take you home.

-General anesthesia – This medication is primarily delivered to patients when they’re having surgery in a hospital, but it can be administered in a dental clinic too.
+General anesthesia – This medication is primarily delivered to patients when they’re having surgery in a hospital, but it can be administered in a dental office too.
 You will be completely unconscious for the entirety of the appointment.
 In order to provide this to patients, dentists need to undergo specific training; or an anesthesiologist can be brought in to assist.

 If you have questions or concerns about sedation dentistry near you, do not be scared to reach out to your dentist.